acgetchell/mundus-atrox/src/journals/fourteenth.md

 *Tasbros* uses move earth to dig, and we see a life-size statue.
 He detects magic and sees the sword hilt is magic and the tomb.
 He uses mage hand to lift the sword and it can’t do anything.
 Me and *Geral* climb up to the statue and I feel a question in my mind, "Am I trustworthy?"
 I say "Yes" and the sword drops and I grab it.
 It’s like a Lightsaber.
 It’s called a Sun Blade and I humbly pass it to *Actias* to use. *Tasbros* uses knock to open the tomb.
 He sees a body covered in dwarven-made armor.
 I take it.

 We then head to the Cathedral. *Geral* stops by the Townmaster first and wants to know where the gnome mercenaries came from.
 They came from **Gnomengarde** and get paid 60 gp each Summerday and 120 gp each Winternight. **Gnomengarde** is 15 miles southeast of **Phandalin**. *Benjamin* has Animal Handling so he can use a mule to haul a cart.
 We do all of that and move along.
-We see a dragon in the distance but make it to the Cathedral without trouble. *Steve* goes ahead and scouts the premises, detecting 2 dozen Orcs and 2 dozen Ogres in the courtyard and guard towers.
+We see a Dragon in the distance but make it to the Cathedral without trouble. *Steve* goes ahead and scouts the premises, detecting 2 dozen Orcs and 2 dozen Ogres in the courtyard and guard towers.
 4 Orcs are in each guard tower (adding 16 to the total) and Ogres are in the courtyard.
 He has no idea how many more are inside the actual building.

 *CoralKing* approaches the Cathedral using *Wulrif*’s megaphone saying he wants the ward stone.
 An Ogre approaches asking him to repeat it. *CoralKing* said he wants the ward stone or else.
 It says “what’s a warthumb?” *CoralKing* said “give us the ward stone or else”.
 He said “what do you mean ‘or else’ I will crush you.”
 A smaller Ork approaches and inquires the same. *CoralKing* repeats that we want the ward stone and they respond that they have no idea what we are talking about.
 They said they have heard of our group and they outnumber us.
 He tells them about **Axeholm** where they can relocate.
 They said they just encountered a Dragon and arrived here shortly before, they are not moving. *CoralKing* asks them if we can come in and take a look to identify it.